Elysya28/trojan/README.md

-# Autoscript Trojan WebSocket By Farell Aditya
+# Autoscript Trojan WebSocket Only

 ## **Instalaltion**